fetchrobotics/docs/source/computer.rst

 ---------------------

 It is recommended to install the chrony NTP client on both robots and desktops in order to keep their time synchronized.
-By default, robots do not ship with chrony installed.
-To install chrony on Ubuntu:
+By default, robots do ship with chrony installed, but did not initially.
+To install chrony in Ubuntu on an older robot:

 ::